Our Supporter Charter

 We are registered with the Fundraising Regulator and abide by their code of practice to be legal, open, honest and respectful.

-We are open – We are accountable to those we work with, from those we support to those who support us
+– We are accountable to those we work with, from those we support to those who support us

 – We will be transparent, letting you know about the impact of your support, and where your money goes